-Religious Education is a curriculum entitlement for all children and the school follows the ’Derbyshire and Derby City Agreed Syllabus for Religious Education 2020-2025'.
+Religious Education (RE) is a curriculum entitlement for all children and the school follows the ’Derbyshire and Derby City Agreed Syllabus for Religious Education 2020-2025'.
 Religious Education does not seek to urge religious beliefs on children or to compromise the integrity of their own beliefs by promoting one religion over another.
 Parents have the right to withdraw their child from Religious Education.
 Suitable alternative provision will be made.

 We promote a tolerance of and respect for people of all faiths (or those of no faith), cultures and lifestyles through the effective spiritual, moral social and cultural development of pupils, including through the extent to which our school engage our pupils in extra-curricular activities and volunteering in the local community.